kasperisager/vanilla-ninja/README.md

 ## Issue tracking

 If you come across any bugs or if you have a feature request, please [file an issue](https://github.com/kasperisager/Ninja/issues) using the Github Issue tracker.
-Ninja won't be supported through http://vanillaforums.org so please stick to using Github for inquires about bugs and feature requests.
+Ninja won't be supported through http://vanillaforums.org so please stick to using Github for inquiries about bugs and feature requests.
 Thanks!

 ## Special thanks